 We are pleased to welcome back Dr Aric Sigman, an academic who specialises in this very area, has agreed to once again return to our school to give a talk to parents.
 Since he was last here, the severity and prescience of the issue has not lessened, but has grown and spread, to the extent that it has become an issue of medical concern.

-We will be hosting a one off ‘Managing Screen Time and Preventing Screen Dependency’parents talk Thursday 7th February 2019 at 7pm-9pm at The Gower School Primary, 10 Cynthia Street London N1 9JF, led by Dr Sigman.
+We will be hosting a one off ‘Managing Screen Time and Preventing Screen Dependency’parents talk Thursday 7th February 2019 at 7pm-9pm at Lift, 45 White Lion Street, London, N1 9PW, led by Dr Sigman.
 This talk is available for parents of the school as well as parents whose children do not attend The Gower School.

 We highly recommend this event; In today’s world, screens rule every aspect of our lives.
 Our children are now growing up in an age where communication and pastime is primarily achieved through the use of electronic screens, whether that be on mobile phones, tablets, computers or televisions.
 With this in mind, we feel it is important for parents to further understand the psychology and science behind what has been labelled ‘Screen Addiction’, and how it impacts the development of a child’s social, psychological, and even physical, development.